Are Large Vision Language Models up to the Challenge of Chart Comprehension and Reasoning? An Extensive Investigation into the Capabilities and Limitations of LVLMs: Introduction

-In this paper, we aim to answer this question by investigating the capabilities and limitations of LVLMs in the domain of chart reasoning and comprehension.
-Specifically, we examine whether the latest state-of-the-art LVLMs, such as GPT-4V and Gemini-pro-vision (we will refer to it as Gemini from now on), can effectively interpret charts as well as identify key insights from the charts solely based on the chart images.
+In this paper, we aim to answer this question by investigating the capabilities and limitations of LVLMs in the chart reasoning and comprehension domain.
+Specifically, we examine whether the latest state-of-the-art (SoTA) LVLMs can effectively interpret charts as well as identify key insights solely based on the chart images.
 This setup is crucial in real-world scenarios where the underlying data tables of charts are often unavailable.
-To this end, we performed an extensive qualitative and quantitative analysis of the performance of the GPT-4V and Gemini on four different benchmark datasets: \textbf{ChartQA} \cite{masry-etal-2022-chartqa}, \textbf{OpenCQA}~\cite{kantharaj2022opencqa}, \textbf{Chart Summarization} \cite{kantharaj-etal-2022-chart}, \textbf{Fact-checking} \cite{akhtar-etal-2023-reading}, in zero-shot setting.
-In addition, we assessed their ability to generate semantically rich content \cite{lundgard2021accessible}.
+To this end, we performed extensive qualitative and quantitative analyses of the performance of LVLMs on five downstream tasks across \emph{seven} benchmark datasets: \textbf{ChartQA} \cite{masry-etal-2022-chartqa}, \textbf{OpenCQA}~\cite{kantharaj2022opencqa}, \textbf{Chart Summarization} (Chart-to-Text \cite{kantharaj-etal-2022-chart}, and \textbf{Vistext} \cite{2023-vistext}), \textbf{Fact-checking} (ChartFC \cite{akhtar-etal-2023-reading}, \textbf{ChartCheck }\cite{akhtar2023chartcheck}), and \textbf{Chart-to-Table} \cite{Choi2019VisualizingFT}.

-In summary, we present the first extensive evaluation of state-of-the-art LVLMs in different downstream tasks involving chart understanding to address the following research questions: